kcech/sentilo-docs-test/docs/integrations.rst

    Sentilo is probably compatible with variety of S3-like platforms on the market that implement the S3 interface.

 .. image:: _static/images/integrations/catalog-s3-audio-preview.png

+In the end, you will be able to visualize private links in S3, for example:

 `see more <./services/subscription/subscription.html>`__